-compatibility to surrounding residential neighbourhoods.
-2.5.1 The City views the neighbourhood as the foundation for detailed area planning.
-In the process of detailed area planning, residents shall be encouraged to determine what they consider to be their neighbourhoods, and to work with City Council and staff in arriving at an acceptable definition of their neighbourhood and a neighbourhood plan.
-Community engagement was by way of webpage, postcard mailout, and a Public Information Meeting, held November 1, 2018 in conjunction with case 21389.
-2.10 For low and medium density residential uses, controls for landscaping, parking and driveways shall ensure that the front yard is primarily landscaped.
+landscaped.
 The space devoted to a driveway and parking space shall be regulated to ensure that vehicles do not encroach on sidewalks.

+Halifax Municipal Planning Strategy - Implementation Policies

+Policy 3.20

-Implementation Policy 3.20 for child care centres (below) adds further clarification and is more applicable as implemented in a development agreement.
-Halifax N Halifax Municipal Planning Strategy - Implementation Policies 3.20 3.20 In order to encourage the establishment of child care centres in a variety of locations to meet the varied needs of families, and to allow the consideration of the specific circumstances of an individual location, a child care centre which does not meet applicable land use bylaw regulations may be permitted by development agreement.
-The current building has been used as a child care facility for over 14 years. reflecting local demand The applicant has made a case for demand given the nearby school is oversubscribed necessitating portables, and a wait list is required for the current child care operations.
+In order to encourage the establishment of child care centres in a variety of locations to meet the varied needs of families, and to allow the consideration of the specific circumstances of an individual location, a child care centre which does not meet applicable land use bylaw regulations may be permitted by development agreement.

+The current building used as a child care facility reflects local demand over almost 25 years.

+The applicant made a case for demand given the nearby school is oversubscribed necessitating portables, and a wait list is required for the current child care operations.
 This indicates the neighbourhood and broader community is made up of families with dependant children in part, and that child care services are a necessity for local families.

+Policy 3.20.1

-3.20.1 In considering approval of such development agreements, Council shall consider the following: a. for a child care centre located within a dwelling, alterations to the exterior of the building shall not be such that the building no longer appears to be residential in nature.
-This shall not prevent facilities for physically Provision in the agreement have been made for allowing a child care centre in conjunction with a residential dwelling.
-The building form must continue to be residential in form, size, and siting, specified in the development agreement.
+In considering approval of such development agreements, Council shall consider the following:

+(a) for a child care centre located within a dwelling, alterations to the exterior of the building shall not be such that the building no longer appears to be residential in nature.
+This shall not prevent facilities for physically challenged children, or playground equipment to be erected on the property.

-A play area is required.
-Accessibility is allowed, and Provincial regulations may property. supersede.
+The building form must continue to be residential and will be specified in the development agreement.
+A play area is required, screened from neighbours.
+Accessibility is allowed, and Provincial regulations may supersede.